 - Ranked as a "Leading Individual" by The Legal 500 in the field of UK immigration law

 - Recommended by The Legal 500 for both immigration and employment law advice

 - A former UK representative on the Immigration Committee of the American Bar Association's Labor and Employment Law Section

 - Member of the Immigration Law Practitioners' Association (ILPA)

 - Member of the International Bar Association (IBA)

 - Member of the Employment Lawyers Association (ELA)

-- Edward qualified as a solicitor in England and Wales in 2003, and has more than 15 years' post-qualification experience.
-He is also an immigration supervisor (relating to both business and individual immigration advice) and an employment supervisor
+- Ed qualified as a solicitor in England and Wales in 2003, and has more than 17 years' post-qualification experience.

-- Edward previously trained at and was an associate at leading US law firm Bryan Cave (now Bryan Cave Leighton Paisner), was a senior associate at "magic circle" law firm Clifford Chance and then a partner at a highly rated specialist law firm
+- He previously trained at and was an associate at leading US law firm Bryan Cave (now Bryan Cave Leighton Paisner), was a senior associate at "magic circle" law firm Clifford Chance and then a partner at another very highly ranked law firm.

 - Away from work Ed particularly enjoys spending time with his young family and golf, tennis, football and the cinema